suti333/Text-Emotion-Recognition/README.md

 ﻿# Text Emotion Recognition

 ## Dataset
-The ISEAR dataset, derived from Dr. Puneet's paper, originally encompasses a wide range of emotional states.
+The ISEAR dataset originally encompasses a wide range of emotional states.
 However, for our specific task, we focused on four primary emotions: Anger, Disgust, Joy, and Sadness.
 The dataset contains textual samples annotated with these emotions, providing a rich source for emotion recognition model training and evaluation.

 * Dataset Link: [ISEAR Dataset](https://www.kaggle.com/datasets/faisalsanto007/isear-dataset?resource=download)
 * Dataset Statistics: